-The Counselling Service is run in partnership with Inspire, a local counselling organisation.
+The Psychological Therapies and Counselling Service is run in partnership with Inspire, a local counselling organisation.
 Working with Inspire gives Queen's students access to a range of different clinical skills and helps meet demand for counselling at particularly busy times of the year.

 Counsellors can work with you on a range of issues, aimed at helping you to identify and manage issues affecting your ability to progress with your studies.
 Student counselling is provided on a short-term, brief solution focused model, normally between 4 - 6 sessions.
 The service is not a substitute for longer term psychological or therapeutic support which should be accessed through your GP and to which your counsellor may refer you.